MaginaDai/ContrastSense-Public/README.md

 # ContrastSense

-This is the private resporitory for ContrastSense
+This is the public resporitory for ContrastSense

+We are actively updating the repo to make it available to public